 Simplify Where You Can

-Simplify is me trying to find a more eloquent way to say find a flipping shortcut and don’t try to take on too much.
+Simplify is me trying to find a more eloquent way to say find a flipping shortcut and don’t try to take on too much with 3 under 3.

 If you can help it, now is not the time to be tackling home renovations, moving, or starting out on a new business venture.
 I had the inkling to start blogging and decided to wait until my twins turned one because there was no way I could handle one more thing.